ntndlcrt/nextjs-starter/README.md

 ```bash
 npm install
 # or
 yarn
 ```

-The, run the server command :
+Then, run the server command :

 ```bash
 npm run dev
 #or
 yarn dev
 ```